alexdimitriou/nixos-config/README.md

 3. Rebuild: `sudo nixos-rebuild switch --flake .#lexbookduo`

 ### Adding a New Host
-1. Create a new configuration in `hosts/`
+1. Copy the template: `cp -r hosts/template hosts/new-hostname`
+2. Update the configuration files in the new directory
-2. Add it to `flake.nix` outputs
+3. Add the host to `flake.nix` outputs
-3. Reference it when rebuilding
+4. Rebuild: `sudo nixos-rebuild switch --flake .#new-hostname`

 ### Quick Commands
 From the configuration directory: